juansebasleal/sendfox/README.md

 SendFox Problem - By Sebastian Leal, 2019

 This README is intender for Windows 7 (64 bits) Users.
-For other opertive systems, please try finding its propeper installers/packages.
+For other opertive systems, please try finding its proper installers/packages.

 ***************************************************************
 Installing tools